digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: ManualWrapperKeyRotation
    :dedent:

-You can optionally pass a wrapper key id to change to or let Canton generate a new key based on the current KMS configuration.
+You can optionally pass a wrapper key ID to change to or let Canton generate a new key based on the current KMS configuration.

 .. note::